cloudmesh/cloudmesh-robot/docs/RobotIU.md

 ## Bash

-A **Bash** script contains **commands** in plain text.
+A *bash* script contains *commands* in plain text.
 These usually consist of commands one would typically type into a command line and also commands we could not normally type into a command line.

 In order to start using Bash in Terminal, you must type

-`!/bin/bash`
+	!/bin/bash

 into the white text box.
 The `echo` command allows you to print the plain text that follows it, which will allow you to type in Bash scripts.